 Information about the historical significance of the City of Nacogdoches can be found in the 1990 NRHP Multiple Property Documentation Form: Historic and Architectural Resources of Nacogdoches, Texas.

 Please click on the historic district you wish to learn more about.
 Properties are organized by address within historic overlay zoning district.
 To search by building date, type, architectural style, etc. use the City of Nacogdoches's search engine developed by the Engineering Department.
-(Not live as of 1-12-13.)
+(Includes structures in Phase I only)

 Historic Sites Survey pages originally designed and created by Michael Haven, with assistance from Ricardo Romero and Ellen Denney in 2011.